-Families who sit together at the dinner table, where there’s warmth, positive reinforcement, and group interaction, have a better chance of reducing risk of obesity compared with families who do not dine together on a regular basis, a new study shows.
+Studies show that families who sit together at the dinner table, where there’s warmth, positive reinforcement, and group interaction, have a better chance of reducing risk of obesity compared with families who do not dine together on a regular basis.

 The 120 children ages 6 to 12 who were observed ate family meals at least three times a week, with the family meals recorded on video for eight days.
 The video depicted the type of foods, meal length, communication and interaction between parents and children.
 In the study, three-fourths of children were African-American and half of them were overweight or obese.